gbgplc/loqate-verify-helmcharts/README.md

 _[Read more](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) about HPA and [learn more](https://keda.sh/resources/) about KEDA._

 As Verify takes advantage of new and developing technologies, best practices for managing the environment at scale are always evolving.
-For a detailed discussion on scaling best practice, please get in touch with your account representative to arrange a technical conversation.
+For a detailed discussion on scaling best practice, please get in touch with support@loqate.com to arrange a technical conversation.

 ## How to Use This Guide